Deadolus/rtsp-webcam/README.md

 ### Issues

 * Should use ldash to reduce delay, but so far the standard ffmpeg binary on raspberry pi does not support it.
-  7 seconds is good enough for me.
+  7 seconds is good enough for my use case.
 * Needs better documentation, I know.